nspyrison/nspyrison_netlify/content/authors/nicholas/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Information Technology
+  - course: PhD in Information Technology/Statistics
     institution: Monash University
     year: 2022
   - course: BSc in Statistics